 In this section, the three prominent features of the final design will be explored.
 These are the mask, the pods, and the battery and head attachment.
-The entire final product can be seen in Fig. 18.
+The entire final product can be seen on the next page in Fig. 18.